 - Site plan review

 - Tax increment financing

-- Variance and special use permits
+- Variance, special use permits and other zoning relief

 - Vested rights and grandfathered conditions